 10:30 PM: Bedtime routine (wash and moisturize face, brush teeth and hair, floss, change into PJs).
 Read.

 11:00 PM: Lights out.

 After you set up your schedule, give it a trial run for a few weeks.
 You may find that it’s just not working for you, and needs modification.
-During my trial run, I left my HMG open to the schedule page, and made notes on it as I went about my day.
-This gave me a realistic picture of how the day actually progressed, and I could adjust the schedule to suit my needs better.
-My schedule is a work in progress, always changing, but that’s how life is too.
+Make notes to give you a realistic picture of how the day actually progressed, and adjust the schedule to suit your needs better.
+A schedule is a work in progress, always changing, but that’s how life is too.